Efficiently Addressing Bench Warrants

 - Delays in or refusals to pay child support or alimony

-For DeKalb County residents, and those throughout the state and the country, we can appear on their behalf.
-Our legal team comprises knowledgeable and skilled attorneys with experience on both the prosecution and the defense side.
-Jill Polster is a former prosecutor, while Andy Cohen is a career defense lawyer.
-They understand the consequences you may face as you try to get a bench warrant recalled, lifted or set aside.
-Our attorneys will not stop working for you until the matter is corrected, you are allowed to post a bond or you are released from jail.
+For DeKalb County residents, and those throughout the state and the country, a lawyer at Hirsch Criminal Defense can appear on their behalf.
+Matt Hirsch is a skilled attorney with the experience you need.
+He understands the consequences you may face as you try to get a bench warrant recalled, lifted or set aside.
+He will not stop working for you until the matter is corrected, you are allowed to post a bond or you are released from jail.

-Minimizing consequences starts with an attorney at our firm appearing before a judge on your behalf to inform them of your intention to resolve the problem that led to the warrant.
-In some cases, we are able to negotiate with prosecutors to have their consent on setting aside your bench warrant and resetting the matter for resolution.
+Minimizing consequences starts with attorney Hirsch appearing before a judge on your behalf to inform them of your intention to resolve the problem that led to the warrant.
+In some cases, the firm is able to negotiate with prosecutors to get their consent for setting aside your bench warrant and resetting the matter for resolution.

 Schedule your consultation with the attorney at Hirsch Criminal Defense by contacting the law office at 404-919-7096.